J0123456789/resume/README.md

-# Resume
+# Azure Cloud Resume
-I had stumbled across the Cloud Resume Challenge (https://cloudresumechallenge.dev/) and thought this this would a neat challenge to keep my current skills in check however to also learn new skills along the way.
+I had stumbled across the Cloud Resume Challenge (https://cloudresumechallenge.dev/) and thought this this would a fun challenge and definitely a challenge it was!

-This challenge has includes:
+Feel free to check out my site at https://jefflo.me

+The challenge included:

-- Creating a website from HTML and styled in CSS
+- Creating a resume written in HTML and styled with CSS.

-- Creating a counter and saving the counter to a database
+- Deploying the resume online as an Azure Stroage static website securely through https utilizing Azure CDN while pointing to a custom domain name to the Azure CDN endpoint.

-- Creating a backend integration, displaying the counter on the homepage
+- Creating a visitor counter on the resume page using Javascript.

-- Creating a CI/CD with Github Actions and automating the infrastructure

-Tools Used:
+- Utilizing Azure CosmosDB to retrieve and udpate the counter.

+- Creating an API using Azure Functions with an HTTP trigger written in Python.

-- Azure
+- Test the Python code and Azure Function

+- Using Source control

+- Create CI/CD Pipeline for both the backend and frontend

+The tools I used for this were:
+- VSCode
 - Python
 - HTML/CSS